 Although the Working Group generally agrees that some form of policy guidance should be drafted on this topic, at this stage, however, there continue to be different and strongly-held views on the specific policy goals.
 There also continue to be different and strongly-held views on the alleged harms and merits of Closed Generics.
 In reviewing public comments on the Initial Report and continuing its deliberations, the Working Group revisited the alleged harms and merits summarized in the Initial Report, which will not be repeated here.

 Four options were discussed as part of the early deliberations of the Working Group and were put out for public comment in the Initial Report.
-As the Working Group developed and deliberated on these options, it took into consideration GAC Advice included in the Beijing Communique on Category 2.2 Safeguards, and specifically the Advice that “For strings representing generic terms, exclusive registry access should serve a public interest goal.”
-The Working Group was careful to note that the implementation in 2012 was not necessarily representative of the GAC Advice, which appeared to envision a scenario where an exclusive registry (i.e., Closed Generic) could be acceptable.
+As the Working Group developed and deliberated on these options, it took into consideration GAC Consensus Advice included in the Beijing Communique on Category 2.2 Safeguards, and specifically the Advice that “For strings representing generic terms, exclusive registry access should serve a public interest goal.”
+The Working Group was careful to note that the implementation in 2012 was not necessarily representative of the GAC Consensus Advice, which appeared to envision a scenario where an exclusive registry (i.e., Closed Generic) could be acceptable.
 Therefore, four options were considered by the Working Group in initial deliberations that took place prior to the introduction of new proposals:

 Option 1: Formalize GNSO policy, making it consistent with the existing base Registry Agreement that Closed Generics should not be allowed.